Forum | Register | Login | Contact

 After the 1936 Exposition, it is said that many of the same performers went on to play Munchkins in the Wizard of Oz movie (which was made in 1939, if I remember correctly).
 I doubt that any of them made huge amounts of money at it, though.
 Remember, this was the Great Depression, and there wasn't exactly a surplus of jobs for people of very diminutive stature, and it was also the era when movie studios were all-powerful and regarded actors as pretty much interchangeable.

-Posted by Big Gary C in Dallas, Texas on Mon Jan 03, 2005 at 04:10 PM
+Posted by Big Gary C on Mon Jan 03, 2005 at 05:10 PM

 That house looks pretty much like a run-of-the-mill southern California house to me.
 No tiny little door, tiny little mailbox, tiny little furniture, half-size stairs, or the like.

-Posted by Big Gary C in Dallas, Texas on Mon Jan 03, 2005 at 04:33 PM
+Posted by Big Gary C on Mon Jan 03, 2005 at 05:33 PM

 I have actually lived in houses smaller than this!

-Posted by Myst on Mon Jan 03, 2005 at 06:36 PM
+Posted by Myst on Mon Jan 03, 2005 at 07:36 PM

-grin Thanks for writing this article and posting the pictures!
+:-) Thanks for writing this article and posting the pictures!
 I'm a native San Diegan and have been hearing the stories about "Midget Land" (at least that's what people I know call it) since high school.
 I've even tried going there a few times.

 The urban legend states you have to pass 4 bridges or the like.
 I'd sworn I found it once, but wasn't really sure and could never find it again.
 It's been years and the directions are still hidden in my car somewhere (even though they don't really take me to the same place I thought it was).
 Anyway, me and a friend mine had recently gotten "curious" again... and I'm just thankful someone's actually taken pictures!
-THANKS you've saved me a tank of gas! cheese
+THANKS you've saved me a tank of gas! :cheese:

-Posted by RT in San Diego, CA on Sun Jan 09, 2005 at 08:47 PM
+Posted by RT on Sun Jan 09, 2005 at 09:47 PM

 i have heard of a "midget town" in downey, california. i have friends that swear they have been there. i finally got the directions out of them, and even located it on a map, where this place is supposed to be, but they say its closed off by a chain marked "private property" and that i wouldnt be able to get in anyway. i still wanna try though.

-Posted by Lex in los angeles, california on Sun Jan 16, 2005 at 10:39 PM
+Posted by Lex on Sun Jan 16, 2005 at 11:39 PM

 I'm also a native San Diegan, but frankly, I have never in my life heard stories about Midgitville until now.
 Maybe if I'm ever up in that area I'll go drive by myself.

-Posted by Razela in San Diego, CA on Sat Jan 22, 2005 at 09:30 PM
+Posted by Razela on Sat Jan 22, 2005 at 10:30 PM

 There is one in Fort Worth, Texas.
 It consists of about 4 minature houses, a minature church and minature stables.
 It's on the estate of a mansion that came up on the market last year.
 The little houses had air-conditioning and appeared to be recently occupied.